vitringr/vault/_Quotes.md

 You need to tear muscle to grow it.
 Why would it be different for the mind or spirit?
 \- unknown

+If you can't explain it simply, you don't understand it well enough.
+\- Albert Einstein